mid2SUPAERO/SOMP_Ansys/README.md

   - `theta0`: initial orientation of the fibers, in degrees
   - `jobname`: optional.
 Subfolder of `TopOpt.res_dir` to store results for this optim.
 Defaults to no subfolder, stores results directly on `TopOpt.res_dir`

+- `TopOpt.set_solid_elem(self, solid_elem)`: list of elements whose densities will be fixed on 1.
+Indexing starting at 0

 - `TopOpt.optim(self)`: runs the optimization and returns the density `rho` and the orientation `theta` of each element as separate `numpy.array`

 ### Class `PostProcessor`